Free · No signup · Runs in your browser

 Personalize font, color, and spacing settings to create your ideal reading experience.

 Research from the International Dyslexia Association and several peer reviewed studies on visual stress confirm that these adjustments are not preferences.
-They are accessibility settings that meaningfully reduce the cognitive cost of reading.
-Comprehension stays at least equal, often better, because the reader is not spending energy fighting the page.
+They are accessibility settings that meaningfully reduce the cognitive cost of learning.
+Understanding stays at least equal, often better, because the child is not spending energy fighting the task.

 Choose the right tool for the moment